emberjs/rfcs/text/0000-serializer-test-helpers.md

 # How We Teach This

-* These test helpers could be documented along with the other test helpers.
+* These test helpers could be documented in the guides along side "Testing Models" or in a new section for "Testing Serializers".
 * The blueprint for serializer tests could include an example of testing normalization along with the current example testing serialization.